datalimited/ensembles/text/ms.md

 We fit four data-limited models of population and exploitation dynamics and combine their estimates of the mean and slope of \bbmsy\\ (biomass at maximum sustainable yield) with four ensemble models: a simple average, a linear model, and two machine learning methods.
-We build our ensemble models on a large-scale fully factorial simulation experiment and test them on a cross-validated version of this dataset and on a global database of assessed fish stocks.
+We build our ensemble models on a fully factorial simulated dataset of 5760 fish stocks and test them on a cross-validated version of this dataset and on a global database of XX assessed fish stocks.
 We find that ensemble models substantially improved estimates of population status and trajectory.
-Even a simple average ensemble model produced better performance than the best individual model in terms of accuracy (XX%) and correlation (XX%).
+Even a simple average ensemble model outperformed the best individual model in terms of accuracy (XX%) and correlation (XX%).
 Machine learning ensemble models performed the best (XX--XX% improved accuracy, XX--XX% improved correlation, X% reduced bias compared to the best individual model).